Parvaneh90/panasony-inventory-dashboard/README.md

 # 📦 PanaSony Inventory Intelligence Dashboard

-A Power BI inventory analytics project covering six global manufacturing facilities (2020–2025), built end-to-end from a SQL data layer through DAX modeling and multi-page interactive reporting — and then **self-reviewed** to catch data, logic, and documentation defects before release.
+A Power BI inventory analytics project covering six global manufacturing facilities (2020–2025), built end-to-end from a SQL data layer through DAX modeling and multi-page interactive reporting — turning six years of raw inventory records into clear, decision-ready insights.

 > **Note:** PanaSony is a fictional company and all data in this project is synthetic.
 This is a personal portfolio project.